 How to grow

 Amere de Berthencourt flowers much earlier than most French cider varieties, but is readily pollinated by other early-blooming apple varieties.

 Like many French cider apple varieties, Amere de Berthencourt is susceptible to many of the diseases found in the US, particularly fireblight.

-Biennial bearing is another issue - but this can be avoided by careful thinning of the fruitlets in late summer.
+Biennial bearing is another issue - but this can be avoided by careful thinning of the fruitlets in early summer.